Kh4N1/Kh4N1/README.md

 </br>

 -   🔧 Currently trying to improve coding skills

 -   💡 I’m learning & curious about Node.js, Express.js
--   📖 I’m currently living in IRAN (Tehran/Isfahan)
+-   📖 I’m currently learning ...Flask.
 -   ❄️ I am currently striving to be an effective personality in a corporate development team.
 -   📫 How to reach me arkhani104@gmail.com